 It has been a long time since I reviewed a “Brontë” book, but this one grabbed my attention immediately for a lot a reasons.
 In “Charlotte & Arthur,” Pauline Clooney tells the story of Charlotte Brontë and Arthur Bell Nicholls as they took their honeymoon in Wales and Ireland in 1854.

-The book starts with the wedding day on 29th June 1854.
+book starts with the wedding day on 29th June 1854.
 In the first chapters, there are some flashbacks

 in a way, but Charlotte was not in the best of health at that time.
-She was suffering from a bad cold.

 The honeymoon continued towards the Irish west coast and Kilkee where they stayed for a longer time.
 Charlotte was really taken by the beautiful scenery in this part of Ireland and described it in one of her letters, to Catherine Winkworth dated 27 July 1854, in which she expressed great enthusiasm for Kilkee and its surroundings:

 such an ocean-view as I had not yet seen – and such battling of waves with

 “My husband is not a poet or a poetical man – and one of my grand doubts before marriage was about 'congenial tastes' and so on.
 The first morning we went out on to the cliffs and saw the Atlantic coming in all white foam, I did not know whether I should get leave or time to take the matter in my own way.
 I did not want to talk – but I did want to look and be silent.
 Having hinted a petition, licence was not refused – covered with a rug to keep off the spray I was allowed to sit where I chose – and he only interrupted me when he thought I crept too near the edge of the cliff.
 So far he is always good in this way – and this protection which does not interfere or pretend is I believe a thousand times better than any half sort of pseudo sympathy …”